 2. Bugs Appear at The Worst Possible Moment

-After months of hard work and tons of caffeine, you finally released your app to the masses or present it to your client.
+After months of hard work and tons of caffeine, you finally released your app to the masses or presented it to your client.
 You are very excited and can see the light at the end of the tunnel, after months of dragging through the same project night after night.

 Then, it hits.
 A critical bug occurs during the demo, or elicits complaints from hundreds of new users.
 Your perfect view of your perfect project comes crashing down.
 But hit "pause" for a moment.